ze-e/youtube_spfy/README.md

 2. Use a dictionary instead of a list to check for duplicates, improving speed

 USER EXPERIENCE:
-After the script runs, add some editional functions to display the log.txt file to the user in a reading-friendly manner, search through the log, etc. Perhaps can be accomplished by adding functions to the Log class, or by creating a Log_reader class.
+After the script runs, add some additional functions to display the log.txt file to the user in a reading-friendly manner, search through the log, etc. Perhaps can be accomplished by adding functions to the Log class, or by creating a Log_reader class.

 PROGRAMMER EXPERIENCE:
 This code does not adhere to Python bes practices (which I am now more aware of).
 Thus, certain functions could be renamed in Python style, code comments could be more Pythonic etc.